 - After-sales support for both buyer & seller

 Do I really need to use a broker?

 The short answer is yes.

-Of course, you can go and try and flip your business to every Tom, Dick and Harry but you most likely won’t get anywhere, and if you do you should consider setting up your own brokerage!
+Of course, you can go and try and flip your business to every Tom, Dick, and Harry but you most likely won’t get anywhere, and if you do you should consider setting up your own brokerage!

-On top of the client base website brokers have access too, they also tend to achieve higher sales prices for digital properties than most people could achieve trying to self-sell.
+On top of the client base website brokers have access to, they also tend to achieve higher sales prices for digital properties than most people could achieve trying to self-sell.
 This is down to the properties often being vetted by brokers thus ensuring that the website is exactly as described, and any revenue claims are authentic.

-All this ensures a safe environment for buyers and sellers alike with the vetting process providing additional confidence to the buyers whilst the escrow service used by website brokers also adds an extra layer of financial protection help shielding buyers form fraudulent activity.
+All this ensures a safe environment for buyers and sellers alike with the vetting process providing additional confidence to the buyers whilst the escrow service used by website brokers also adds an extra layer of financial protection help shielding buyers from fraudulent activity.

 Selecting a brokerage

 When choosing the best website broker for you to sell your digital property, ensure you research in-depth the brokers’ history.
 This will help you in avoiding potential scam brokerages who lure in customers with massive valuations and promises of quick sales.